kejuki/react-gsi-auth/README.md

-React + google gsi login & signup example
+Small react project using google gsi for login and sign up

 - login authentication with google gsi
 - account creation to the site with custom username
-- supports duplicate usernames
 - mimics rest endpoints with localstorage

-todo
-- backend
-- jwt cookie?